Jackojc/flukewm/README.md

 - Keybindings

 ### prerequisites
-- Any C++17 compliant compiler should work (tested with Clang and GCC)
+- Any C++17 compliant compiler should work (tested with clang-9 and gcc-9)
 - Libraries:
 	- `xcb`
 	- `xcb-util`